connorrothschild/v3/content/posts/economist-table-replication-using-reactable.md

 description: Recreating a table by The Economist entirely in R, using {reactable}
 ---

-Thanks for visiting this blog post.
-It’s fully interactive form can be found [here](https://connorrothschild.github.io/v2/post/economist-table-replication-using-reactable/).
+Thanks for visiting this blog post, but it has moved!
+It can be found in its fully interactive form [here](https://connorrothschild.github.io/v2/post/economist-table-replication-using-reactable/).

 [<InlineImage alt="A table depicting excess deaths by country during 2020." src="post/economist-table-replication-using-reactable/featured.png"></InlineImage>](https://connorrothschild.github.io/v2/post/economist-table-replication-using-reactable/)